AppsFlyerSDK/appsflyer-apple-purchase-connector/README.md

     [[PurchaseConnector shared] setIsSandbox:YES];
 ```

-> *IMPORTANT NOTE: Before releasing your app to production, please be sure, to remove `isSandbox` or set it to `false`.
-If the production purchase event will be sent in sandbox mode, your event will not be validated propperly! *
+> *IMPORTANT NOTE: Before releasing your app to production please be sure to remove `isSandbox` or set it to `false`.
+If the production purchase event will be sent in sandbox mode, your event will not be validated properly! *

 ***